pes18fan/zen/DOCUMENTATION.md

 zen has no `else if` / `elif` statement.
 However, the `switch` statement can be used in such a situation.
 A `switch` statement checks for equality between a selected value and an assortment of cases, from top to bottom.
 If a case matches, the code associated with it is executed and the statement exits.
-A `switch true` can be used to easily emulate an `else if` statement.

 ```
 var a = rand_int(0, 2)